dreamcatcher-tech/network/Inbox/2025-01-04 2219 o1 codegen approaches.md

 Generate instructions for the cursor composer to implement when changing one project into another.

 Always move from working state to working state.

+Have standard things you want to do, like turn this example into this other thing, or implement this spec from scratch and then the platform tries different approaches, like getting an example.

+It should be able to brainstorm about how to get solutions, like go find examples.